Keynote speaker Bethany Brand shared her insights at TU’s Presidential Scholar Signature Forum.

 For the past 25 years, Towson University professor Bethany Brand has devoted her career to treating and assessing trauma.

 In addition to teaching in the Department of Psychology, Brand has done extensive research on trauma, presented at international conferences and forums, opened a private practice, and served as a forensic expert in trauma-related cases on the federal, capital and United States Supreme Court levels.

-Earlier this week Brand shared her expertise at the Presidential Scholar Signature Forum, part of the Preparing for Public Education in the 21st Century: Signature Forums speaker series.
+Earlier this week Brand shared her expertise at the Presidential Scholar Signature Forum[BROKEN LINK], part of the Preparing for Public Education in the 21st Century: Signature Forums speaker series.

 The annual event, held at West Village Commons, welcomed over 250 attendees.
 Among them were members of the TU community, local educators and administrators, first responders and policy makers.

 Brand’s presentation, “Fight.
 Flight.
 Freeze.
 The Life-Long Implications of Childhood Stress and Trauma,” took a closer look at how brain function changes in adults who experienced childhood trauma and at the repercussions for society.